Advances in Pure Mathematics

 For brevity, we give 2-logarithms of abelian type invariants in the following theorem and we denote iteration

-of (reverse) directed edges with uniform step size 2 such that, for all
+of (reverse) directed edges with uniform step size 2 such that

 of this path share the following common invariants: